- Prayer and Worship

 "Saying I Do: What Happens at a Catholic Wedding"

-This video walks the viewer through the three options for the Rite of Marriage: within mass, outside of mass, and between a Catholic and an unbaptized person.
+This video walks the viewer through the three options for the Order of Celebrating Matrimony: within Mass, without Mass, and between a Catholic and a Catechumen or a non-Christian.

 By accepting this message, you will be leaving the website of the